Guidelines to Park Rules and Regulations

 Some state parks border or are scattered along many miles of rivers, waterways, and other areas, which may border privately owned land.
 When traveling waterways and using parklands in any of the state parks, please respect the rights of private property owners and avoid trespassing on private land when parking vehicles, hiking, biking, paddling, etc.

-Pet owners who do not have their pets on a leash will receive a fine.
+Pet owners who do not have their pets on a leash may receive a fine.

-Pets are not permitted off-trail.
+Pets should stay on trail.
 Many rare plants live on thin soils and wet rocks and are vulnerable from climbing, trampling, and scraping.
 Visitors with pets should yield to all other trail users, including bicyclists and equestrians, when possible.

 Pets are allowed in most state park campgrounds.
 Overnight, pets must be confined to the owner's tent or vehicle during quiet hours.
 Pets are not permitted in cabins.